mat-docs/ATLAS.Site/docs/developer-resources/secu4/support_library/reference docs/index.md

 ## Overview

-The MA DataPlatforms Streaming Support Library is a .NET library designed to facilitate real-time and historical data streaming for motorsport telemetry and data analysis applications.
+The MA DataPlatforms Streaming Support Library is a .NET library designed to facilitate real-time and historical data streaming for telemetry and data analysis applications.
 The library provides a modular architecture for session management, data format handling, packet reading/writing, data buffering, merging, and interpolation.

 ## Key Features